mitmedialab/PRG-Group-Map/README.md

 npm run new:project myProject
 ```
 3. If successful, the command will point you to a newly created `.ts` file where you can add your details.
 Jump down to [Editing an existing Project](#editing-an-existing-project) to see what to add.
-    - **NOTE:** you can close the newly created terminal window after executing the `new:person` command.
+    - **NOTE:** you can close the newly created terminal window after executing the `new:project` command.

 ##### Locating a project definition